okukucephasna/Flask-CRUD-Health-Management-system/README.md

 # Flask-CRUD-Health-Management-system
-This system demos the use of flask in the form of an API, that is supplying a frontend interface with patient data from the database which is mysql and also enabling the user to interact with the database from the frontend interface.
+This project demonstrates the use of Flask to create a simple API that interacts with a MySQL database and supplies a frontend interface with patient and program data.
-This is a simple CRUD web application built with Flask, Bootstrap, and DataTables.
+It allows users (doctors) to perform basic CRUD operations directly from a user-friendly interface built with Bootstrap and DataTables.
-It allows doctors (or users) to:

-Create health programs (e.g., TB, Malaria, HIV, etc.)
-Register new clients
-Enroll clients into one or more programs
-Search for and view client profiles
-Expose client profiles via an API for external systems

 Features
 🖊️ Add, edit, and delete clients

-🩺 Create and manage health programs
+🩺 Create and manage health programs (e.g., TB, Malaria, HIV, etc.)

-🔍 Search and view client details
+🔍 Search and view client profiles

-🔗 RESTful API endpoints
+🔗 RESTful API endpoints to expose client data for external systems

+Functionality
+Create new health programs.

+Register new clients into the system.

+Enroll clients into one or more health programs.

+Search for clients and view detailed profiles.

+Manage client data via the frontend, with all changes reflecting in the backend database.

+Built With
+Flask (Python backend)

+MySQL (database)

+Bootstrap (UI design)

-📄 DataTables integration for sorting and searching
+DataTables (for table management and search)
-🎨 Clean, responsive Bootstrap UI

-Technologies Used
-Python (Flask Framework)
-HTML5, CSS3 (Bootstrap 3)
-JavaScript (jQuery, Fetch API)
-DataTables.js
-MySQL (for database storage)
+RESTful API (for external system integration)